 Just about every type of bicycle has been used on our tours.
-We've seen touring bikes, racing bikes, recumbents, mountain bikes, tandems, trikes, and even triples.
-For safety and comfort, we strongly recommend higher volume tires for paved road trips — at least 700 x 28 if you can fit them.
-We encourage you to ride the bike you're comfortable with and to come prepared with the extra tubes and the tools you'll need to repair a flat tire on your bike.
-For our dirt-road trips, and trips including a mix of dirt and paved roads, we strongly suggest riding a mountain, hybrid, or cyclocross bike with durable wheels and tires with a more aggressive tread.
+We’ve seen touring bikes, racing bikes, recumbents, mountain bikes, tandems, trikes, and even triples!
+For safety and comfort, we strongly recommend higher volume tires for paved-road trips — at least 700c x 28mm if you can fit them.
+We encourage you to ride the bike you’re comfortable with and to come prepared with the extra tubes and the tools you’ll need to repair a flat tire on your bike.
+For our dirt-road trips, and trips including a mix of dirt and paved roads, we strongly suggest riding a mountain, hybrid, or cyclocross bike with durable wheels and tires with a wider, more aggressive tread.
 On dirt trips that include technical terrain, a mountain bike equipped to handle rough ground is necessary.
-If you have questions about the suitability of your bike for a specific trip, please call us at 800-755-2453, ext.
-3 or email us at email@example.com.
+If you have questions about the suitability of your bike for a specific trip, please call us at 1.800.755.2453 x3 or email us at email@example.com.

 Some of our rides take place at high elevations and others have significant cumulative elevation gains.
 If you are planning a cycling trip at higher elevations (most people can go to 7,000 feet with little or no negative effect), the best way to prepare is to arrive at the starting point a few days early to acclimatize.
 The effects of high altitude cannot be predicted by factors such as age or physical condition.
 However, some key considerations include:

-At high elevations it can feel like you are trying to breathe through a straw, speeding up your breathing.
-The easiest place to breathe is at sea level, which has the most air.
-Oxygen decreases 3-4% for every 1,000 feet above sea level.
+At high elevations, it can feel like you are trying to breathe through a straw, speeding up your breathing.
+The easiest place to breathe is at sea level, which has the most oxygen.
+Oxygen decreases 3–4% for every 1,000 feet above sea level.